 Now we know what wood stain is, how it is applied and some of the wood staining misunderstandings and misconceptions let’s answer some of the big questions like why is wood stain uneven or blotchy sometimes on wood.

 To understand why wood stains have the appearance of being blotchy we need to look real close at the wood itself.
-As mentioned above wood is an organic material and has pigments which will accept wood stain.
+As mentioned above wood is an organic material and has pigments that will accept wood stain.
 Each pigment reflects the wood stain and the effect which gives it the appearance you want.

 I have added the below video for your viewing to give you an excellent overview of wood staining.